 Before each session, you’ll complete online exercises in our proprietary eCoaching platform.
 Then you meet with your certified career coach to dive deep into your findings and ensure you are progressing toward your goal of an exciting new career path.

 Here are the program phases you’ll progress through:

 One mistake we regularly see people make is finding themselves unhappy in their work and then going straight to the job boards to find a new position.
 Most often a position quite like their current one.
 They don’t take the time to sit back and reflect.
 To understand why they are unhappy in the first place.
 To think about the components of their job that they do enjoy.
 To get clear on what impact they want to make in their career and what they need from a lifestyle perspective to be fulfilled.

-Phase one of The ALV Method is all about understanding yourself.
+Phase one of The ALV Career Method is all about understanding yourself and finding the right career path for you, not anyone else.
 Before you start looking outward, you must first look inward and understand your:

 - Gifts – Your unique traits that help you bring value to your organization and those around you.
 These are the qualities that make you really special, help you stand out and help you succeed.
 In your new path, we want to find work that you’re passionate about but also gifted at so that you can be an incredible success.

 - Values – The things that guide your decisions and behavior.
 This is the piece that everyone forgets.
 The job descriptions might sound perfect, but what about the environment?
 Is this an organization riddled with red tape when you value change and innovation?
 Does this company promote based on tenure when you value achievement and contribution?
 What sacrifices will you have to make for this position?
 Defining your values helps you be clear about the company culture in which you’ll thrive and the lifestyle you want to honor.